rotospacestudios/mvtools/README.md

-to be used commercially with credit to this page.
+to be used commercially with credit to this page and with permission